 Videography is more of a practice of filming footage usually at events like marriage ceremonies.
 Just like cinematographers, videographers also make decisions about lighting and camera angles but their primary goal is to capture the moment rather than producing something creative and artistic.
 And unlike cinematographers, videographers may operate the camera themselves.

 On the other hand, Cinematography is an art of filming cinema where the main objective is to make technical and creative decisions to make an artistic statement.
 And there are many such decisions like camera movements, lighting, lens choice and color calibrate the cameras to fit the director's vision.

-Cinematography is the art of filming movies and cinema while giving priority to the storytelling as well as style and aesthetics.
+Cinematography is the art of filming movies and cinema while giving priority to storytelling as well as style and aesthetics.
 It is such a vast field that one can never fully learn it.
-Cinematography is all about bringing the Director's version of the movie to life, and this is due to the fact the DOP and the director works closely.
+Cinematography is all about bringing the Director's version of the movie to life, and this is due to the fact the DOP and the director work closely.
 The best way to know more and more about cinematography is by getting inspired by some of the most famous cinematography works in the history of cinema.